Vikas374746/C-Loops-/README.md

-**updated Experiment 7: Loops in C++** with the new algorithms replacing the previous ones, maintaining the same structure and style as your earlier experiment:
+**Experiment 7: Loops in C++** with the new algorithms replacing the previous ones, maintaining the same structure and style as your earlier experiment:

 ---